 The Hempstone is so hard that an angle grider can be used to sand it.

-After some steps to further enhance the colour with oil paint the bodys are finish using some shellack.
+After some steps to further enhance the colour with oil paint the bodys are finished using some shellac.

-The finished bodies consist out of hemp fibres, water, pigments, oil and shellack.
+The finished bodies consist of hemp fibres, water, pigments, oil and shellac.
 Because of the application process the colour has a lot of depth and complexity.

 The textured bodies aso are very resistant against any kind of scratches or impacts.